Odum Library Historical Resources

 - The Secret Weapon: GTD & Evernote (LifeHacker)

-- Google-fu (Online Google course on advance search queries)
+- Google-fu (Online Google course on advanced search queries)

 - "How to Use Google Search More Effectively [Infographic]"